fadilla-wahyudi/monopoly-tracker/README.md

 So our family owns the "Monopoly - Here & Now World Edition" where players use cards, instead of cash, to make transactions.
 Unfortunately for us, our card reader stopped working.
 When I began to learn Python, I thought it would be a cool idea to create a script that can keep track of everyone's money.
 Suffice to say, it did its job but it was primitive.
 I have made a more updated version.
 Enjoy!

-If you want to try it out, head on over to this link: https://replit.com/@fadilla-wahyudi/MonopolyMoneyTracker#main.py